From Directed Polymers in Spatial-correlated Environment to Stochastic Heat Equations Driven by Fractional Noise in 1 + 1 Dimensions: Tightness

 In conclusion, combining $Q_1,Q_2,Q_3$ and $Q_4$, we finally get

 \begin{thm} Let $\epsilon>0$ be small enough.
 For any $n\in\NN$, $t,s\in[\epsilon,1]$ and $x,y\in\RR$, for some $q>1$, there exist constant $C_\epsilon>0,0<\iota<H$, such that

-Moreover, if $2q$-order moment of $\om$ is finite for $q>\frac{2}{H}$, then the family of process $\{z_n\}_{n=1}^\infty$ is tight in $C([\epsilon,1],\RR)$. \end{thm} \proof \eqref{tight} is obvious.
-The tightness is the consequence of Kolmogorov's tightness criterion if we chose $q$ so that $q\iota>1$.
+Moreover, if $2q$-order moment of $\om$ is finite for $q>\frac{2}{H}$, then the family of process $\{z_n\}_{n=1}^\infty$ is tight in $C([\epsilon,1],\RR)$. \end{thm} \proof \eqref{tight} is the consequence of the above computation.
+The tightness is obtained by applying Kolmogorov's tightness criterion if we chose $q$ so that $q\iota>1$.
 The existence of such $q$ is guaranteed by the assumption that $2q$ moment of $\om$ is finite.